 This dialog is available only when the PHP and PHPSpec plugins are installed and enabled.
 The plugins are activated by default.
-If the plugins are disabled, enable them on the Plugins page as described in Managing plugins.
+If the plugins are disabled, enable them on the Installed tab of the Plugins page as described in Install plugins.

 Use this dialog to create a configuration to be used for running and debugging unit tests on PHP applications using the PHPSpec toolset.